KDE/ocean-sound-theme/README.md

 - **message-attention**: Play for a message in an instant messaging app that needs attention

+- **button-pressed**: Play when a normal key is pressed on a virtual keyboard

+- **button-pressed-modifier**: Play when a modifier key is pressed on a virtual keyboard

 If you need a sound which is not provided by this pack, try to use Oxygen sounds as a fallback (e.g. minimize window sounds).

 ## If anyone wants to make more sounds or modify the existing ones, here's some important observations: